Lady Bug (video game): Gameplay

-The vegetables associated with the first 18 levels and their corresponding point values are: 1 - cucumber (1000), 2 - eggplant (1500), 3 - carrot (2000), 4 - radish (2500), 5 - parsley (3000), 6 - tomato (3500), 7 - pumpkin (4000), 8 - bamboo shoot (4500), 9 - Japanese radish (5000), 10 - mushroom (5500), 11 - potato (6000), 12 - onion (6500), 13 - Chinese cabbage (7000), 14 - turnip (7500), 15 - red peper (8000) [note that the name is misspelled in the game], 16 - celery (8500), 17 - sweet potato (9000), 18 - horseradish (9500).

-The melodies that play when a new Lady Bug enters the maze, and when the player is awarded an extra Lady Bug, are snippets of a Japanese pop song called "Ladybug Samba" (てんとう虫のサンバ, Tentōmushi no Sanba).

-Ports
+Releases

-Lady Bug was adapted to the home video game systems Intellivision and ColecoVision.
+Lady Bug was adapted to the Intellivision and ColecoVision home video game consoles.
 In the ColecoVision version, completing SPECIAL puts the player into a bonus level (known in-game as a "Vegetable Harvest") where the goal is to consume as many randomly placed vegetables as possible within a fixed time.
 The SPECIAL register does not appear in the Intellivision version.
-In 1982, a catalog of Atari 2600 cartridges manufactured by Coleco said that an Atari 2600 version of Lady Bug would be released, but Coleco never released the game.

-Lady Bug was also released as "Fighting Bug" on the Casio PV-1000 in Japan, one of only 13 games released for that platform.
+In 1982, a catalog of Atari 2600 cartridges manufactured by Coleco said that an Atari 2600 version would be released, but Coleco never did.
+Lady Bug was re-released as Fighting Bug on the Casio PV-1000 in Japan, one of only 13 games released for that platform.